phongndo/hz/README.md

 creates isolated Git workspaces, makes it fast to move between them, hands off diffs safely, and runs repo-local lifecycle hooks.

-Diff review has moved to [`mark`](https://github.com/phongndo/mark) so workspace isolation and diff review can evolve as separate tools.

 ## Status

 `hz` is pre-1.0.
 The current release is usable for local Git worktree, handoff,